The Camel’s Back: Recursive to Authoritative DNS with Encryption

-CENTR has published its Report on ICANN69, which took place virtually between 13-15 and 19–22 October 2020.
+CENTR has published its Report on ICANN70, which took place virtually during the month of March 2021.
 This report focuses on the Country Code Names Supporting Organisation (ccNSO) and the Government Advisory Committee (GAC) sessions.

 DNSSEC deployment and automation: an interview with Ulrich Wisser

 Discussed since the 1990s, the Domain Name System Security Extensions (DNSSEC) add authenticity to DNS records.
 To understand the current state of DNSSEC deployment, we interviewed Ulrich Wisser, who works at the Swedish Internet Foundation, a CENTR member that operates the .se top-level domain.
 We also discuss an Internet Draft co-authored by Ulrich Wisser that proposes an algorithm and a protocol to automate operations for multi-signer DNSSEC.
 The text has been edited for brevity and clarity.